Bradley Adkins: College career

 Adkins was the 2014 Outdoor High Jump Champion in the NCAA Big 12 Conference.

 In February 2016, Adkins was named the Big 12 Men's Track & Field Athlete of the week after a strong performance in Albuquerque.
 It was his first weekly honor.

 In July 2016, Adkins had a third-place finish in the high jump at the US Olympic Trials which automatically earned him a trip to the 2016 Olympic Games in Rio de Janeiro.
 He became the first Red Raider to compete at the Olympic Games in the high jump.

 Personal life

 He is the son of Shannon and Beverly Adkins.
 He has two brothers.
 His father is a third-generation cotton farmer and planted his first farm in 1991.

-Adkins is married to fellow Texas Tech University athlete, Maggie Adkins.

 He joined Fellowship of Christian Athletes at the start of 2020 where he was an Area Representative.
 His focus was serving middle school campuses around Lubbock.
 Additionally, he served as a Chaplain at Texas Tech University.